renerocksai/gpt4all.zig/README.md

 Building on your machine ensures that **everything is optimized for your very CPU**.

-0. Make sure you have Zig master installed.
+0. Make sure you have Zig 0.11.0 installed.
 Download from [here](https://ziglang.org/download/).
 1. **Optional:** Download the LLM model `ggml-gpt4all-j.bin` file from [here](https://gpt4all.io/ggml-gpt4all-j.bin).